thomasbenos1291/Custom-Velociraptor-Artifacts/README.md

 ### Custom.Windows.EventLogs.ScriptBlockHunter
 Hunt for the Windows ScriptBlock event log 4104 and concatenate all events by ScriptBlock Id to produce the whole script.

+### Custom.Windows.EventLogs.HayabusaNew
+Customised version of Hayabusa that utilizes an installation artifact in order for the hayabusa binary to be always inside the Tools directory of Velociraptor.

+### Custom.Windows.Sysinternals.Autoruns
+Customised version of the original VQL artifact that also utilizes VirusTotal query from the endpoint.

+### Custom.Server.Monitoring.ScheduleAllFlowDeletion
+Custom artifact that schedules the deletion of all flows in a certain time period to make up space in the datastore.

+### Custom.Windows.Detection.ISOMount
+Customized version of the original artifact.